curateteaching/digitalpedagogy/keywords/gaming.md

 * Copy of the Artifact:
 * Creator and Affiliation: Mattie Brice

-Mattie Brice’s Mainichi is a short and simple roleplaying game that catalogues the microaggressions and outright hostility faced by Black transwomen on a day-to-day basis.
-Mainichi provides an introduction to the RPG genre without the considerable time investment required of most of these types of games.
+Mattie Brice’s Mainichi is a short, simple roleplaying game that catalogues the microaggressions and outright hostility faced by Black transwomen on a day-to-day basis.
+It provides an introduction to the RPG genre without the considerable time investment typically required.
 The question of user agency and cause and effect may be explored with multiple playthroughs, as different decisions in getting dressed result in different interactions with people on the street.

 As an example of Black trans art, Mainichi has an important place in a digital qpoc canon.
-The game’s emphasis on repetition, everyday temporality, and microaggressions also brings to mind constructions of queer time and failure that are omnipresent in gaming.
+The game’s emphasis on repetition, everyday temporality, and microaggressions also surfaces constructions of queer time and failure that are omnipresent in gaming.
 Mainichi, therefore, demonstrates some of the ways that games can enact theoretical concepts.
-Instructors can use this as an object that illuminates theoretical readings about queer time and transgender studies.
-It can also be paired with game studies texts about the unique properties of time in video games.
+Instructors can use it as an object to illuminate theoretical readings about queer time and transgender studies or pair it with game studies texts about the unique properties of time in video games.

 #### HUGPUNX